nucypher/zerodb/docs/source/index.rst

 .. literalinclude:: ../../server/conf/authdb.conf

-In order to have the correct keys from the very beginning, you can generate a hex pubkey from any passphrase you like by running ``python mkpub.py``.
-If you do this, you'll need to put the resulting pubkey into ``authdb.conf`` yourself, before the running ZeroDB for the first time.
+In order to create secure keys, you can generate a hex pubkey from any passphrase you like by running ``python mkpub.py``.
+Be sure to put the resulting pubkey into ``authdb.conf`` yourself, before the running ZeroDB for the first time.

 Running the ZeroDB server
 ---------------------

-Just start ``python runserver.py`` and you'll get the ZeroDB server running on UNIX socket ``/tmp/zerosocket``.
+Just start ``python runserver.py`` and you'll get the ZeroDB server running on a UNIX socket ``/tmp/zerosocket``.
 The file ``server.zcml`` allows you to set the socket and other parameters of the server.